Codrux2200/Rtype/doc_pages/RFC.md

 When a client wants to quit a game, it sends a QUIT packet to the server.
 The server then sends a @ref server_disconnect_sec "DISCONNECT" packet to all the clients.
 It does not contain any data.

+@subsection diag_ex Example of a connexion between a client and a server

+@image html sequence_diag.png "Sequence diagram of a connexion between a client and a server"

+### Explanations:

+- The client sends a CONNECT packet to the server.
+- The server sends a CONNECT packet to all the clients (Only one at the moment).
+- The server sends a LEADER packet to all the clients (Only one at the moment).

+- The new client sends a CONNECT packet to the server.
+- The server sends a CONNECT packet to all the clients.

+- The leader client sends a START packet to the server.
+- The server sends a START packet to all the clients.

+- The leader client sends a QUIT packet to the server.
+- The server sends a DISCONNECT packet to all the clients.

+- The server sends a LEADER packet to the only remaining client.
+- The client sends a START packet to the server.
+- The server sends a START packet to all the clients (Only one at the moment).